JulianDavis/GhidraMCP/docs/README.md

 1. Refer to the `Architecture-Reference.md` file for an overview of the system
 2. Check the `API-Reference.md` file for details on available endpoints
 3. Monitor the `Refactoring-Status.md` file for the latest updates on the project

-More specific usage guides and examples will be added as the refactoring progresses.